cptdanko/react-hook-samples/README.md

 This repository contains a set of independant react projects that provide code samples to demonstrate how to use certain react hooks.

+## How to use the useContext hook to share state between components

+To see a simple example of how to use useContext in react, run the react app in the context-sample folder.

 # More great tutorials and code samples